willshersystems/simplebackup/README.md

 # This is Simple backup

 To get started, copy the etc/settings.template to etc/settings and edit to your requirements.
+Edit etc/sets, to contain the locations to backup, one per line.
+Backups are recursive.

 ## Commands